kbaggen/Cheapfathers-Bubble-Logger/README.md

 This turns for instance at very low pressure of 995 hPa: 1-((1015-995)/60)=Y <=> Y= 0.666, and this factor is then used to re-calculate the SBM/L into SBM/p/L to compresate for the release of CO2 at low Atmospheric pressure.

-The temperature also impacts on the acivity of gasses, and hence at lower temperature the gas is not moving as fast and therefore the bubbles rate is lower at a lager og 10`c vs. an ale of 20´C. So the temperature plays agains the low pressure, and final formel for temoerature and pressure, called PT-factor is:
+The temperature also impacts on the acivity of gasses, and hence at lower temperature the gas is not moving as fast and therefore the bubbles rate is lower at Pilsner temperature of 10`c vs. an ale of 20´C. So to acount for less acivity at lower temeprature the following fomalar is used (20´C is used as baseline):

 PT-faktor => 1-((1015-x)/60))*(TEMP/20)